 Compared to residential HVAC systems, commercial systems are much more complex.
 They serve the same purpose as residential systems, but commercial HVACs have a much larger space to heat and cool.
 Because of this, they have different set-ups and requirements than residential systems.
-If you don’t take the time to know your system, you could be in for trouble.
+If you don’t take the time to know your system, you could be in trouble.
 Find out everything you need and want to know about commercial HVAC systems in Moore, OK.

 Due to the increased heating and cooling needs of businesses, commercial systems bring in a significant amount of air.
-The dust in the building could create serious trouble for your system, resulting in poor air quality along with issues for your HVAC equipment.
+The dust in the building could create serious trouble for your system, resulting in poor air quality along with issues with your HVAC equipment.

 Whether you have a small business or a large company, your air filters are the only barrier between dust and your HVAC system.
 But those filters only last for so long.
-When they accumulate too much dust and debris, they make your system work hard to get the air flow.
+When they accumulate too much dust and debris, they make your system work hard to get the airflow.
 If you want your system to work well and keep debris out, you should change your filters regularly.

 If you need more incentive, think of the amount of dust in your building.
-All of the people, activity, and machines cause an incredible amount of particles to circulate in your air.
+All of the people, activities, and machines cause an incredible amount of particles to circulate in your air.
 Check the top of your fans or the top of cabinets to confirm this.
 Even if you clean regularly, dust accumulates.